huggingface/blog/synthetic-data-generator.md

 ## From Prompt to Model

-The synthetic data generator takes your custom prompt and returns a dataset for your use case, using a synthetic data pipeline.
+The synthetic data generator takes a description of the data you want (your custom prompt) and returns a dataset for your use case, using a synthetic data pipeline.
 In the background, this is powered by [distilabel](https://distilabel.argilla.io/latest/) and the [free Hugging Face text-generation API](https://huggingface.co/docs/api-inference/en/index) but we don’t need to worry about these complexities and we can focus on using the UI.

 ### Supported Tasks